 - Chocolate Swiss Meringue Buttercream or Brown Butter Cream Cheese Frosting

-First things first preheat the oven to 350F/180C and lightly grease an 8 or 9-inch springform pan or a cake pan with removable bottom.
+For the baking vessel I suggest a springform pan or a cake pan with removable bottom.
 Using a springform pan or cake pan with removable bottom makes it much easier to remove the cookie cake in one piece.
-And we need it one piece!
+And we need it in one piece!

 Since this cookie cake recipe needs ample time to cool down it is perfect to bake the night before you want to serve it.